CSIRO-enviro-informatics/mb16cc-linkset/README.md

 ## Purpose
 This repository contains a Linkset.
-[Linkset](http://linked.data.gov.au/def/loci#Linkset)s are specialised Linked Data datasets that link objects, such as Addresses or Catchments, in one Linked Data dataset to objects in another.
+[Linkset](http://linked.data.gov.au/def/loci#Linkset)s are specialised Linked Data datasets that link objects, such as Addresses or Contracted Catchments, in one Linked Data dataset to objects in another.

 Publishing relationships between Datasets as distinct Linksets allows for the independent management of Dataset-to-Dataset relationships.